jasnquyen/education-finder/meta/DEADLINE.md

 ## Part 2: New

 Something I learned from this project is how to enforce collaboration on two APIs to broaden the capabilities of a program.
 This included being able to handle errors caused by information from the different APIs interacting and learning how to create bridges.
 Alongside this, learning how to use APIs was the biggest takeaway.
 Having to navigate the usage of API keys and query format was very helpful and informative.
+While it is not always possible to make all data work, learning how to adapt to this was huge.

 ## Part 3: Retrospect